-1.03 MEMBERSHIP
+- 1.03 MEMBERSHIP.
 The Association shall be composed of:

 - (a) ordinary members;

 - (b) life members;

 - (c) honorary members;

-- (d) special members; and
+- (d) special members; and,

 - (e) voluntary members.

-1.04 FEES

-Membership fees shall be prescribed by Council from time to time and shall appear at Annex A which forms a part of this document, except that no fee shall be levied upon any individual granted honorary or special membership.
+- 1.04 ANNUAL UNIT CONTRIBUTIONS.
+Annual unit contributions appear at Annex A to this document.
+Individual contributions shall not be requested from any individual granted ordinary, honorary, special, or voluntary membership.

-1.05 STRUCTURE

-Affairs of the Association shall be governed by a Council consisting of:

-(a) an executive committee;
+Approved by Council 03 June 2023 - 1.05 STRUCTURE.
+Affairs of the association shall be governed by a Council consisting of: - (a) an executive committee; - (b) life members on Council to a maximum of 6; - (c) the command teams of each corps unit or their representatives;

-- (b) life Members on Council of not more than six (6) life members; - (c) the commanding officer of each armoured unit, or his representative; - (d) the chair of each standing committee not otherwise a member of Council; and - (e) the Colonel Commandant, Director Armour and RSM RCAC, who shall have ex-officio (non-voting) status.
+- (d) the chairperson of each standing committee who is not member of Council; and, - (e) the Colonel Commandant, the Director RCAC, and the Corps Chief Warrant Officer.